 You can also strip off the leaves and freeze them in olive oil or water to create a type of stock cube for soups and casseroles.
 Putting fresh rosemary in a bottle of vinegar or olive oil is also great and will flavour the liquid for use in dishes or as a dip for warm bread.

 What Health Benefits Does Rosemary Have?

 Rosemary has a range of health benefits.
 Rosemary has been proven to improve moods, fight diseases and pathogens, prevent infections, increase the production of red blood cells, and act as a natural remedy for an upset stomach.

 The herb improves blood circulation, as well as memory, focus, and alertness.
 It has anti-inflammatory, antioxidant, and antibacterial properties, meaning it is brilliant to boost the immune system and the body’s ability to fight and recover.

-The carnosic and rosmarinic acids in rosemary have been studied and have antifungal, antiviral, and antibacterial properties.
+The Carnosic and Rosmarinic acids in rosemary have been studied and have antifungal, antiviral, and antibacterial properties.
 Rosemary can be used in soups, teas, and supplements to increase a healthy lifestyle.

-Rosemary is a versatile herb with excellent health benefits as well as an aromatic flavor.
+Rosemary is a versatile herb with excellent health benefits as well as an aromatic flavour.
 It is easy to care for rosemary and extremely easy to harvest.
 If you harvest rosemary properly, it will grow back bigger and better, meaning you have fresh rosemary all season!